qball1809/App-Store/Known-Issues.md

 * In V3.0.0, the UI is sadly not optimal when using a mobile device

 ## Shield
-Since neither of the developers owns a Shield, and it seems like it behaves differently than other platforms, we sadly can't support that platform.
+Since neither of the developers owns a Shield, and it seems like it behaves differently than other platforms, we sadly cannot support that platform.

 ***